2022–23 Motherwell F.C. season: January

 On 1 January, Max Johnston was recalled from his loan spell with Cove Rangers.

 On 5 January, Daniel Hunter's loan to Cumbernauld Colts was extended until the end of the season.
 The following day, 6 January, Louis Moult's loan deal was ended through injury and he returned to Burton Albion.

 On 12 January, Motherwell announced the signing of Ollie Crankshaw on loan from Stockport County for the remainder of the season.
 The following day, 13 January, Motherwell announced the signing of Mikael Mandron on a contract until the end of the season.

 On 18 January, Matt Penney returned to parent club Ipswich Town.

 On 20 January, goalkeeper Matthew Connelly joined Stranraer on loan for the rest of the season.

 On 21 January, Kian Speirs joined Stenhousemuir on loan for the rest of the season.

 On 26 January, Barry Maguire joined Dundee on loan for the rest of the season.

 On 28 January, Motherwell announced the signing of Riku Danzaki from Hokkaido Consadole Sapporo on a contract until the summer of 2025.

 On 31 January, Sondre Johansen left the club to sign for Odd for an undisclosed fee, and Connor Shields joined Queen of the South on loan for the remainder of the season.
 Later on in the day Motherwell announced the loan signing of James Furlong from Brighton & Hove Albion for the remainder of the season, and the permanent signing of Jack Aitchison from Barnsley until the end of the season.

 February

 On 1 February, Motherwell announced the signing of Jonathan Obika on loan from Morecambe for the remainder of the season.

 On 3 February, Motherwell announced the signing of Dan Casey who'd most recently played for Sacramento Republic.
 The following day, 4 February, Motherwell announced the signing of Calum Butcher on a contract until the summer of 2024 following his release from Burton Albion.

 On 11 February, Steven Hammell left his role as Head Coach of Motherwell, with Stuart Kettlewell being placed in temporary charge.
 After two wins from two, Kettlewell was named as Motherwells new permanent Manager on 22 February.

 On 28 February, Logan Dunachie joined Forfar Athletic on loan for the remainder of the season.

+April

+On 1 April, Motherwell announced the signing of Harry Paton on a contract until the end of the season.

+May

+On 31 May, Motherwell announced that Josh Morris had been released from his contract early, and that negotiations for new contracts where taking place with Jake Carroll, Logan Dunachie, Daniel Hunter, Kian Speirs, Jack Aitchison, Matthew Connelly, Max Johnston, Ewan Wilson, Dan Casey, Dean Cornelius, Sean Goss, Mikael Mandron, David Devine and Corey O’Donnell.